Mesostigmata

 Mesostigmata is an order of mites belonging to the Parasitiformes.
 They are by far the largest group of Parasitiformes, with over 8,000 species in 130 families.
 Mesostigmata includes parasitic as well as free-living and predatory forms.
 They can be recognized by the single pair of spiracles positioned laterally on the body.

 The family with the most described species is Phytoseiidae.
 Other families of note are Diplogyniidae, Macrochelidae, Pachylaelapidae, Uropodidae and Veigaiidae.

-Amongst the best known species are Varroa destructor, an economically important parasite of honey bees, as well as the red mite (Dermanyssus gallinae) a parasite of poultry, most commonly chickens.
+Amongst the best known species are Varroa destructor, an economically important parasite of honey bees, as well as the red mite (Dermanyssus gallinae), a parasite of poultry, most commonly chickens.

 Description

-Mesostigmata are mites ranging from 0.12-4 mm long (0.2-4 mm according to another source).
-They have a pair of stigmatal openings above legs III-IV usually associated with a peritrematal groove.
+Mesostigmata are mites ranging from 0.12–4 mm long (0.2–4 mm according to another source).
+They have a pair of stigmatal openings above legs III–IV usually associated with a peritrematal groove.
 The gnathosoma has a sclerotised ring around the bases of the chelicerae (basis capitulum).
-The palps have 5 (rarely 4) free segments and usually a subdistal palp apotele.
-The chelicerae are 3-segmented.
-The subcapitulum usually has a median groove with transverse rows of 1-many denticles.
+The palps have five (rarely four) free segments and usually a subdistal palp apotele.
+The chelicerae are three segmented.
+The subcapitulum usually has a median groove with transverse rows of one to many denticles.
 There are usually bifurcate or membranous corniculi present.
 Except in some parasitic species, a flagellate tritosternum is present.
 The coxae of the legs are freely articulating with the body.
 The intercoxal region has sternal and genital shield elements.
 Adults have a genital opening and either chelicerae modified for sperm transfer (if male) or a sperm-receiving structure (if female).

 The above description applies to adults.
 Larvae have six legs, instead of the eight possessed by later stages, and may or may not feed.
 There are two nymphal stages (protonymph, deutonymph) that usually have lightly sclerotized dorsal, intercoxal and ventral plates.